 To be safe though, it is better to keep multiple backups of your emails on multiple cloud platforms.
 Once that’s done, whenever the user needs to access any important emails, they can simply search the archive and access the relevant file.
 For cloud-based email archiving, Microsoft offers a free cloud service in the form of Outlook.com and OneDrive, and a paid service called Exchange Online.

 Storage of Photos and Videos

 For most users, photos and videos generally occupy the most space on our computers.
 No one likes to delete memories, so these media files keep piling up.
 In fact, images, songs, short videos, and movies often use up most of the space on personal backup devices like portable hard disks.

 Over time, most people end up with multiple hard disks and backup devices to store their photos and videos.
 Having files stored in a single, more secure, cloud-based service is always better though, because it not only ensures that the files are preserved in their original state, but also that they are accessible from anywhere.
-Services like Dropbox, Google Drive, and Amazon (for prime members) are great for:

 Documents and Sensitive Files